svgeesus/EuroMPE/voltage-ref-LM399.md

 " Since the dynamic impedance is constant with current changes regulation is better than discrete zeners.
 For optimum regulation, lower operating currents are preferred since the ratio of source resistance to zener impedance is higher, and the attenuation of input changes is greater.
 Further, at low currents, the voltage drop in the wiring is minimized." (ΑΝ-161)

+XDevs KX-lowcost uses 25ppm/C resistors for the op-amp divider, but 5ppm/C resistor for the bootstrapped current source.
+(And no pullup resistor for startup) [KX low-cost](https://xdevs.com/article/kx-ref/#lm399opt)

 - [LM399  PSRR, part 1](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg441913/#msg441913)
 - [LM399 PSRR, part 2](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg443181/#msg443181)